Presbyterians For Middle East Peace

 Progress toward peace should be recognized and supported

 We endorse Palestinian efforts directed at discouraging violence, building civil institutions and promoting civil rights, establishing the rule of law, promoting democracy, and expanding economic opportunity.
-We believe that both Palestinian and Israeli leaders, and the international community, deserve recognition and gratitude for the substantial progress made.
+Although much work remains, we believe that both Palestinian and Israeli leaders, and the international community, deserve recognition and gratitude for the substantial progress made.

 The threats and barriers to peace cannot be ignored